buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 Most of the work involved in a build will take place on the worker.
 But occasionally it is useful to do some work on the buildmaster side.
-The most basic way to involve the buildmaster is simply to move a file from the slave to the master, or vice versa.
+The most basic way to involve the buildmaster is simply to move a file from the worker to the master, or vice versa.
 There are a pair of steps named :bb:step:`FileUpload` and :bb:step:`FileDownload` to provide this functionality.
 :bb:step:`FileUpload` moves a file *up to* the master, while :bb:step:`FileDownload` moves a file *down from* the master.

 As an example, let's assume that there is a step which produces an HTML file within the source tree that contains some sort of generated project documentation.
 We want to move this file to the buildmaster, into a :file:`~/public_html` directory, so it can be visible to developers.
-This file will wind up in the slave-side working directory under the name :file:`docs/reference.html`.
+This file will wind up in the worker-side working directory under the name :file:`docs/reference.html`.
 We want to put it into the master-side :file:`~/public_html/ref.html`, and add a link to the HTML status to the uploaded file.

 ::